139 texts in Kabbalah & Mysticism

 He paints a picture of a future where the light of wisdom will shine so brightly that even the most unlearned will recognize the greatness of Torah scholars.
 Imagine a world where ...

-But according to one of the most influential Kabbalists of the 20th century, Baal HaSulam, that's precisely the role of the Zohar.
-Now, you might be asking, "What exactly is the Zo...
+Baal HaSulam, that's precisely the role of the Zohar.
+You might be asking, "What exactly is the Zohar?"
+It's a foundational text of Kabbalah, Jewish mysticism.
+It's written in a cr...